Vivint Frequently Asked Questions

 What type of installation does Vivint offer?

 All Vivint equipment requires professional installation.
 Well, you can install it yourself, but that would void any warranties that come with the equipment whether that’s the standard warranty or the Vivint Protection Plan.
-Installation fees start at just $49.99 though so we think it’s well worth it anyways.
+Vivint regularly throws in professional installation for free with deals, or even if you just ask, so we think it’s well worth it anyways.

 -